Matex600/Fat-Stack-Coffee/README.md

     * OrderLineItem - a model that holds product information for a particular product and connects the product model and the order model.

-    * UserProfile - Model storing users personal and order information.
+    * UserProfile - Model storing user's personal and order information.

-    * FavouritesList - A Model that handles creating a list of products that a user has saved, which appears in the users profile page as a list.
+    * FavouritesList - A Model that handles creating a list of products that a user has saved, which appears on the users profile page as a list.

 ## Database Schema
 ![DBSchema](documentation/readme_images/database_schema/db_schema_fscoffee_Mateusz.png)

-My Schema of models used in this application made with lucidchart it was created at project conception and I have added after contact, reviews, rating and favourites models.
+My Schema of models used in this application made with lucidchart it was created at project conception and I have added after contact, reviews, rating, and favourites models.

 # Project Design